edyykp/dermAssist/SystemArchitectureDesign.md

     *   **Firebase App Check:** Security layer with Play Integrity.
     *   **Google Services Plugin:** Integration orchestrator.

+*   **External AI Services:**
+    *   **Perfect Corp AI Skin Analysis API:** External third-party API used for processing skin images to detect conditions and calculate health metrics.

 *   **Justification:** This stack is appropriate for DermAssist because it allows for rapid development with high scalability.
-Firebase's NoSQL structure is ideal for evolving medical data schemas, while Jetpack Compose allows for highly responsive UI layouts necessary for medical reporting.
+Firebase's NoSQL structure is ideal for evolving medical data schemas, while the integration of a specialized external AI API ensures high-quality diagnostic insights without the overhead of maintaining internal ML models.

 ---